VIEW ALUMNI BY DECADE:

 Lucy Dinsmore, ’03, is the Azalea Meadow Horticulturist at The Morris Arboretum of the University of Pennsylvania, Philidelphia.
 She completed her MA in horticulture at the University of Minnesota, 2010.
 She has worked as a design intern for EnergyScapes, a Minneapolis landscape design firm.

-Kristin Mjolsnes, ’03, is an Architect at ChrDAUER Architects, San Francisco.
+Kristin Mjolsnes, ’03, is a Project Architect at Sutro Architects San Francisco.
+She previously worked at ChrDAUER Architects.
 She was an independent Registered Architect and LEED AP in Washington, DC.
 She received a graduate degree from the Architecture program at the University of Oregon, Eugene in 2007 where she studied Green Architecture practices.
 She previously worked for MADE Architecture, an innovative design-build firm in New York City, the San Francisco office of the international firm Perkins + Will and Pivot Architecture in Eugene, Oregon.

 Sena Pierce, ’03, is an Evaluation Specialist for P-20 Partnerships for Education in Hawaii.
 She worked at the Country Desk for Pacific Region, Peace Corps in Washington, DC.
 She previously was in the Peace Corps as a consultant for Tonga Family Health where she set up a small-scale T-shirt printing operation to raise awareness and funds.

 Sarah Raser, ’03, was promoted to Development Officer at the YWCA of Minneapolis, where she has been working as the Development Assistant since spring of 2007.

 Helen Rice, ’03, and fellow alum Josh Nissenboim started a web and graphic design company, Fuzzco and were featured in on Remodelista.
 In 2013, Rice was interviewed for Ann Street Studio about her life and esthetics.